Montenegrin Orthodox Church: Leadership and organization

-The Montenegrin Orthodox Church is currently led by the Archbishop of Cetinje and Montenegro Metropolitan Mihailo.
-At a General Montenegrin People's Assembly formed by the MOC in Cetinje on January 6, 1997, he was chosen by traditional public acclamation the Head of the Montenegrin Orthodox Church.
-In the Church of St. Paraskeva in Sofia, on March 15, 1998, he was ordained as bishop by Bulgarian Alternative Synod's head Patriarch Pimen and seven metropolitans and bishops of his synod.
-He was enthroned to Metropolitan of Montenegrin Orthodox Church in Cetinje on October 31, 1998, in the presence of several hundred believers and supporters of Montenegrin Orthodox Church.
+As of 2024, the Montenegrin Orthodox Church is led by the Archbishop of Cetinje and Montenegro Metropolitan Boris (Bojović).

+At a General Montenegrin People's Assembly formed by the MOC in Cetinje on 6 January 1997, Metropolitan Mihailo was chosen by traditional public acclamation the Head of the Montenegrin Orthodox Church.
+In the Church of Saint Paraskeva in Sofia, he was ordained as bishop on 15 March 1998 by Bulgarian Alternative Synod leader, Patriarch Pimen and seven metropolitans and bishops of his synod.
+He was enthroned as Metropolitan of the Montenegrin Orthodox Church in Cetinje on 31 October 1998, before several hundred believers and supporters of Montenegrin Orthodox Church.

 Metropolitan Mihailo had worked as a professor for the Serbian Orthodox Church and then as a priest of the Greek Orthodox Church in Italy, where he created a Serbian Orthodox municipality out of the Greek Church, leading after a number of scandals, including adultery and accusations of embezzlement, to his permanent suspension from the church in 1995.
 After becoming Metropolitan of the MOC in 1997, he was fully excommunicated by the Holy Synod of the Ecumenical Patriarchate of Constantinople from the Eastern Orthodox Church.

-On January 11, 2007, the MOC created its own holy synod and proclaimed its first decree.
+On 11 January 2007, the MOC created its own holy synod which proclaimed its first decree.
 This holy synod is constituted by archpriests of the church, led by the Metropolitan Archbishop of the Montenegrin Orthodox Church.
-This synod divided Montenegro in five eparchies—Cetinjska, Dukljanska, Primorska, Ostroška and Beranska.
+This synod divided Montenegro in five eparchies: Cetinjska, Dukljanska, Primorska, Ostroška and Beranska.

-One of the prominent members of the Montenegrin Orthodox Church was Jelisej Lalatović, a former Serb monk from Nikšić, defrocked for stealing of church property and falsification of church seals.
-In early 2010 he joined with the Croatian Orthodox Union for the formation of the Croatian Orthodox Church and became its chief in Zadar.
-Lalatović was immediately expelled from the MOC on the grounds of spreading unrest and immorality in the church; the MOC officially dismissing its connections with the formation of the COC.

 Within Montenegro

-The Montenegrin Orthodox Church currently holds its regular services in several chapels in the area of Montenegro's royal capital, Cetinje, as well as a church in Kotor.
-Open-air services are held across Montenegro for Christmas and Easter.
+The Montenegrin Orthodox Church currently holds liturgies in several chapels in the royal capital of Cetinje, as well as a church in Kotor.
+Open-air services are held across Montenegro at Christmas and Easter.
 The MOC officially opened a new shrine in the old town of Kotor in 2006, following the referendum on independence.